tisan-das/tisan-das.github.io/_posts/2023-04-15-RAFT-Consensus-Algorithm.md

 1. How to handle a node going down: If a node goes down, and joins back again, how to have the updated data replicated?
 2. What if a leader goes down: How to elect a new leader?
 Also would there be a possibility of two leaders operating simultaneosly?

 This is where a consensus algorithm like Raft comes into the picture.
-Consesus algorithm provides the procedure to not only to elect a leader in case the current leader goes down, it also provides a way to ensure
+Consesus algorithm provides the procedure to not only to elect a leader in case the current leader goes down, it also provides a way to ensure that the

+The primary concept behind the Raft algorithm is that each node can either be a leader, follower or at the election time, a candidate:

+// Image transition

+The transition rules are pretty much self evident.
+When the system is initialized, an external force is needed to select the initial leader.
+However once the leader is elected, it remains leader until it goes down, or it gets disconnected from majority of the servers.
+The leader node periodically sends a heartbeat signal to the rest of the nodes.

+If one of the node sees that it's not recieving any hearbeat from the leader nodes, it becomes a candidate node, proposes itself to be a leader node, and broadcasts a voting request to other node.
+Now, there's a concept of term number, an increasing number to denote the term for which election is going on.
+When a leader with appropi